alisw/alibuild/user.markdown

 the output to a [Riemann](https://riemann.io) instance.
 This can be enabled by setting the two environment variables:

 - `RIEMANN_HOST`: the hostname Riemann server you want to push your data to, defaults to `localhost`.
 - `RIEMANN_PORT`: the port the Riemann server is listening at, defaults to 5555.

+## Cleaning up the build area (new in 1.1.0)

+Whenever you build using a different recipe or set of sources, alibuild makes sure that all the dependent packages which might be affected by the change are rebuild, and it does so in a different directory.
+This can lead to the profiliferation of many build / installation directories, in particular while developing a recipe for a new package (e.g. a new generator).

+In order to remove all past builds and only keep the latest one for each alidist area you might have used and for each breanch (but not commit) ever build for a given development package you can use the

+    aliBuild clean

+subcommand which will do its best to clean up your build and installation area.